RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

-# Module 4 - Implement Azure Cosmos DB SQL API point operations
+# Lab 04a - Implement Azure Cosmos DB SQL API point operations

-### Estimated Timing: 60 minutes

-## Lab 1 :  Create and update documents with the Azure Cosmos DB SQL API SDK
+## Lab scenario

 The [Microsoft.Azure.Cosmos.Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class includes a set of member methods to create, retrieve, update, and delete items within an Azure Cosmos DB SQL API container.
-Together, these methods perform some of the most common “CRUD” operations across various items within SQL API containers.
+Together, these methods perform some of the most common “CRUD” operations across various items within SQL API containers.<br>
 In this lab, you’ll use the SDK to perform everyday CRUD operations on an item within an Azure Cosmos DB SQL API container.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Create an Azure Cosmos DB SQL API account.
+- Task 2: Connect to the Azure Cosmos DB SQL API account from the SDK.
+- Task 3: Perform create and read point operations on items with the SDK.
+- Task 4: Perform update and delete point operations with the SDK.

+## Estimated Timing: 60 minutes

+## Exercise 1: Create and update documents with the Azure Cosmos DB SQL API SDK

-### Prepare your development environment
+## Prepare your development environment

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).